top of page

 Jan Peeck was a Dutch trader who was the first European to make contact with Native Americans in the New Amsterdam region that would later become the state of New York.
 The modern city of Peekskill takes its name from Peeck, combined with “kil,” the Dutch word for stream.
 Peeck at the Kil takes a snapshot from this 17th century history and imagines Jan Peeck gazing over the Hudson River, envisioning the possibilities of this unknown land.
 The choice of subject is a result of my recent trip to Peekskill, a place where I spent much of my childhood.
 The more playful and jocose moments in the music refer to these early memories and acknowledge the titular pun.

-About Me
+About Serena

 Serena Huang is a graduate of the Juilliard School’s Pre-College Division as a student of Bart Feller, Temple University’s Boyer College of Music & Dance as a student of Mimi Stillman, and l'École Normale de Musique de Paris as a student of Mihi Kim.
 She has performed at Carnegie Hall, Lincoln Center, The Kimmel Center, and other popular venues as both a soloist and an ensemble musician.
 Serena has been the recipient of various awards including those of the New Jersey Intergenerational Orchestra (NJIO) Concerto Competition, the Boyer College Alumni Award, and the Young Opus International Music Competition.
-She is currently based in Paris, where she regularly teaches and performs.
+She is currently based in Paris, where she teaches and performs.

 Bookings